BoGGoG/SYMBA-Prefix/README.md

 I have developed a way of transforming them to prefix notation and also developed a hybrid prefix notation in order to get shorter sequences.

+# Results?
+The training of the models can be seen in the [models folder](https://github.com/BoGGoG/SYMBA-Prefix/tree/main/models).
+The evaluation is in the evaluations folder, [QED](https://github.com/BoGGoG/SYMBA-Prefix/tree/main/models/QED/Evaluation) and [QCD]().